Cumbrian Dialect

 Euveeka - N Flaked maize, a bit like large cornflakes, a brand name?

 Cyak - N Cake, or fruit pie.
 In Cumbria a pie would normally contain meat.
 The pastry for apple cyak etc is traditionally made with lard.
-Made with butter or vegetable fats it is just not right in taste and texture.
+Made with butter or vegetable fats the taste and texture are just wrong.

 Dinnae, Divvent - V Don't.
 From Scots and Geordie respectively